Kmiks/kmiks.github.io/essays/eslint.md

 date: 2024-09-26
 published: true
 labels:
-  - Artificial Intelligence
+  - ESLint
-  - Job Market
+  - Code Quality
-  -
+  - Team Collaboration
 ---

 When asked to think about coding standards, I immediately focused on small things: use spaces or tabs, curly braces go here or there.
 Although those little details sometimes get pretty annoying, I've come to realize that coding standards actually play a much bigger role in improving the quality of your code and your overall programming skills.